bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/pluralrules.md

 ### Basic usage

 In basic use without specifying a locale, a formatted string in the default locale and with default options is returned.
-This is useful to distinguish between singular and plural forms, e.g. “dog” and “dogs”.
+This is useful to distinguish between singular and plural forms, e.g. "dog” and "dogs”.

     var pr = new Intl.PluralRules();